HathorNetwork/python-healthcheck-lib/CONTRIBUTING.md

 1. Fork the repository and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
+You can run it with `poetry run pytest`.
 5. Make sure your code lints.
 6. Submit a pull request.